zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 > If your server was still running from before, make sure to shut it down by pressing **CMD+C** before retyping the command above

-This time zetta will log two messages, one for each device that connects:
+This time Zetta will log two messages, one for each device that connects:

 ![Running Your Server](/images/recipes/security_system/screens/c9_two_devices.png){:.zoom}

 > **TIP**
-> It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
+> It can take up to 20 seconds for the BeagleBone to load and run the Zetta node.
 You'll know you're ready once you see "Zetta is running on..." show up in your console.

 ## Monitor the values

-Once again, we need to point the zetta browser to the zetta server node that's running on the BeagleBone.
+Once again, we need to point the Zetta browser to the Zetta server node that's running on the BeagleBone.

 > View your app in the [Zetta Browser](http://browser.zettajs.io/#/overview?url=http:%2F%2Fbeaglebone.local:1337)

 ![Zetta Browser root with Microphone](/images/recipes/security_system/screens/browser-microphone.png){:.zoom}

-Now click on the device name `Microphone` in the zetta browser to get a more detailed view of the device.
+Now click on the device name `Microphone` in the Zetta browser to get a more detailed view of the device.
 Try making noise or tapping on the microphone to see the waveform change in real time.

 ![Zetta Browser root with Microphone](/images/recipes/security_system/zetta-browser-microphone-show.png){:.zoom}

 ## What just happened?!

 We connected another device to our growing security system.
 This one, a microphone, produces streaming data.
-This causes us to see a different type of visualization in the zetta browser, and changes its API to reference a websocket monitor.
+This causes us to see a different type of visualization in the Zetta browser, and changes its API to reference a websocket monitor.

 # 4. Creating the Security App